arslan2012/Lazy-Hackintosh-Image-Generator/README.md

 I'm using STprivilagedTask to do the authrization for me, if you know how to fix the issue, I would be very appriciated.

-And if you have any issue report or suggestions, it would be great.
+And if you have any issue report or suggestions, feel free to open up an issue and tell me about it.

-### Shell Script edition
+### Shell Script Edition
 by [PMheart](https://github.com/PMheart)

 [Hackintosh OS X El Capitan Lazy Installer Generator](https://github.com/PMheart/Hackintosh-OS-X-El-Capitan-Lazy-Installer-Image-Generator)